heilingbrunner/vscode-hp42s-free42/README.md

 Press __Win/Linux__: `Ctrl+Shift+P`, __Mac-OSX__: `⇧⌘P`, then write `HP42S` to get the command `hp42s/free42: Encode Code` in the drop down list.

 The `hp42s/free42: Encode Code` command generates a `*.hp42s.raw` or `*.free42.raw` file.
 These files can be loaded by `free42` or `DM42`.

+Depending on the setting `HP42S/free42.encoderGenerateHexFile` setting, the command will generate a readable hex file.

+Although the program size will be calculated and shown in the first line (`{ n-Byte Prgm }`).
+For some reason, the last ending `END` command is ignored (see: `HP42S/free42.encoderIgnoreLastEndCommandForBytePrgm`).
+Real raw file size will be 3 bytes more.

 ![Encode Code](https://raw.githubusercontent.com/heilingbrunner/vscode-hp42s-free42/master/images/encode-code.gif)